 Here is a list of social, emotional, and academic skills that we have found to be important for a smooth start to kindergarten.

-• tell an adult when they need to use the bathroom and be independent in using the bathroom (turning on lights, cleaning self, flushing, washing hands).
+- Tell an adult when they need to use the restroom and be independent in using the restroom (turning on lights, cleaning self, flushing, and washing hands).

-(Children turning five between September 2nd and December 2nd are eligible to enroll in Transitional Kindergarten.
-For more information please see Transitional Kindergarten Program.)
+(Children turning five between September 2 and June 2 are eligible to enroll in Transitional Kindergarten.
+For more information, please see Transitional Kindergarten Program.)

-Grades TK-3 have a staggered start and end time to allow for small group reading instruction at the beginning and end of the day.
+Grades K–3 have staggered start and end times to allow for small group reading instruction at the beginning and end of the day.
 With a reduced class size during the reading hours, teachers can provide differentiated instruction and address specific reading issues.

 Locations & Tours

-Kindergarten classes are held at the following sites.
+Kindergarten classes will be held at the following sites in 2023–2024.
 If you are interested in scheduling a school tour, please contact each site directly:

 Before & After School Care

-In addition to providing a preschool program, the Albany Children's Center coordinates the enrollment of students for before & after school care at 3 of the Albany elementary schools.
-Limited space is available.
+In addition to providing a preschool program, the Albany Children's Center coordinates the enrollment of students for before & after school care at Albany elementary schools.
+Space is limited.

 To enroll in AUSD childcare your student must first be pre-enrolled or enrolled in AUSD.
-You are then welcome to complete the Wait List Application and submit it to Felicia Lien at email@example.com, fax (510-559-6593) or in person at 720 Jackson St. Other local community organizations also provide after school care in the area.
+You are then welcome to complete the Before & After School Care Application and submit it to Danielle Eichner at [email protected], fax to 510 559-6593, or in person at 720 Jackson Street.
+Other local community organizations also provide after school care in the area.

-Enrollment will begin Thursday, February 1, 2018 for the 2018-19 school year.
-For information on the enrollment process please click here.
+For information on the enrollment process, please click here.